KSlashh/bitvm2-node/README.md

 # GOAT Bitvm2 Node

-A universal node for Operator, Challenger and Covenant Signer.
+A universal node for Operator, Challenger and Committee.

 ## Tutorial